-Silk is a soft luxurious fabric that adds beauty to the garment; there are different types of silk available worldwide.
+Silk is a soft, luxurious fabric that adds beauty to garments.
+Different types of silk are available worldwide.

-Silk is okay to make fabric from nightgowns to big bed sheets, and silk is naturally the most robust textile in the world.
+Silk is suitable for making fabric, from nightgowns to big bed sheets, and it is naturally the most robust textile in the world.

 Furthermore, silk has several properties that distinguish it from other fabrics; they are suitable for any climate.

-They absorb quickly and dries quickly.
-The robustness of silk is also another property of silk.
+Silk absorbs quickly and dries quickly.
+Its robustness is another property.
 Silk odors and colors well.
-Lastly, they bland well other animal and vegetative fibers.
+Lastly, it blends well with other animal and vegetative fibers.

-Silk production is from silkworms.
-The quality of silk fabrics depends on the species of silkworm and the type of weave used to create the silk.
+Silk is produced from silkworms.
+The quality of silk fabrics depends on the species of silkworm and the type of weave used to create them.

-Furthermore, it is interesting to note that different types of silk cant be known unless a magnifying lens is used to inspect the quality of the silk.
+Furthermore, it is interesting to note that different types of silk cannot be identified unless a magnifying lens is used to inspect their quality.

 Silk is from a wide variety of silkworms with different qualities, so understanding the different types of silk will help you choose the best silk for your needs.